gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Model data report

 The model report is quite verbose by default.
-For each node of the model, it displays the types all properties as well as any rules that created or mutated them.
+For each node of the model, it displays the types of all properties as well as any rules that created or mutated them.
 However, you might only want to see the state of data in the model in order to validate your build configuration.
 In this case, you can now request a more concise model report using `gradle model --format short`.
 By default, Gradle still outputs the most complete report, which is equivalent to calling `gradle model --format full`.

 #### Fine grained application of rules